 It is a common reason for the smallest kids in our families to fuss over whatever we are holding in our hands.
 Remote control, cell phone, car keys.
 If it’s safe (and you aren’t worried about damage or losing it) just hand it over and let them investigate.

 Something to ride.

 But even in the house there are ways to get them moving.
 Piggy back is an old favorite.
 Or chairs that swivel and spin can be fun too.

 Boxes, books, or a pile of folded towels.
 Kids love towers, especially when the height surpasses them.
 Balancing objects is a good motor skill.
 It also requires a lot of patience and strategy too!

 Something that opens and closes.

 One of the first games many babies learn is peek-a-boo.
 Doors, lids, and boxes are great ways for hiding fun things.
-Older kids like more complicated mechanics especially things that lock.
+Older kids like more complicated mechanics and especially things that lock.